 Review – Son of Zeus by Glyn Iliffe

 I’ve been a big fan of mythology my whole reading life.
 Didn’t matter what culture it came from, it was all good.
-This year, I’ve got to read some versions of my old favourites like the Norse Eschaton Cycle and Robin Hood, except they’ve had a dark twist that the 39668515legends deserve.
+This year, I’ve got to read some versions of my old favourites like the Norse Eschaton Cycle and Robin Hood, except they’ve had a dark twist that the legends deserve.
 Now, it’s the turn of Heracles (that’s right, the Greek version), and this take borders on Grimdark (yay!).

 Okay, on to Son of Zeus.
 The story begins right after Heracles’ murder of his sons (as I said, Grimdark).
 Despite having no recollection of the events, Heracles is still racked with guilt and despair at his actions, and rightly so.
 He is shunned by his beloved wife and the people of his hometown of Thebes where he was much loved.
 Heracles is exiled by his father-in-law Creon, and he embarks on a journey to the oracle of Delphi, where he is sent to Tiryns to perform ten labours for his cousin Eurystheus.
 The rest, as they say, is mythology.